AndrewJBateman/ionic-angular-news-app/README.md

 ## Setup

 * It is necessary to [register with news API](https://newsapi.org/docs/get-started) to get an API key that is stored in the `environment.ts` file
-* To start the server on _localhost://8100_ type: 'ionic serve'
+* To start the server on _localhost://8100_ type: `ionic serve`

+* To create a build file suitable for Firebase deployment: `ionic build --prod --release`

+* To deploy to Firebase: `firebase deploy`

 ## Code Examples